Maumagnaguagno/HyperTensioN/README.md

 Note that any compiler have access to the parser attributes, which means you can call one module to optimize before calling another to actually compile.
 In fact this is the core idea behind Hype, be able to parse, modify and compile domains without having to worry about language support, any future language could be supported just adding a new parser and compiler.

-## Advantages
+## Comparison
 The main advantage is to be able to define behavior in the core language, if you wish, without losing clarity, this alone gives a lot of power.
 JSHOP requires you to dive into a very complex structure if you want to unlock this power.
-PyHop is based in this feature, everything is Python, but does not support backtracking and unification, which means you will have to create your own unification system and define your domain so no backtracking is required.
+PyHop is based in this feature, everything defined in Python, but does not support backtracking and unification, which means you will have to create your own unification system and define your domain so no backtracking is required.
-The biggest advantage is not the planning itself, but the parsers and compilers being built around it, so that your description can be converted automatically without breaking compatibility with other planners.
+The biggest advantage is not the planning itself, but the parsers and compilers being built around it, so that your JSHOP description can be converted automatically.
-JSHOP and PyHop live in their own world, with their own language acting as a barrier.
 Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
-Once the designer understands Strings, Arrays and Hashes the entire Hypertension module is just a few methods away from complete understanding.
+Once Strings, Arrays and Hashes are understood, the entire Hypertension module is just a few methods away from complete understanding.
-This also means that any update in the implementation of Ruby will benefit this project directly, as those objects are always target of optimizations.

-The only feature that we lack and is impossible to force without changing the algorithm is interleaved/unordered execution of tasks, a feature that JSHOP2 supports and is extremely important to achieve good plans in some cases.
+The only killer feature that we lack, which requires a more complex algorithm, is interleaved/unordered execution of tasks, a feature that JSHOP2 supports and is extremely important to achieve good plans in some cases.
 We only support unordered tasks at the problem level and do not interleave them during decomposition.
-Since we test for explicit goals only after the plan has been found with a sequence of tasks, a failure is considered enough proof to try other sequences, not other unifications with the same sequence of tasks.
+Since we test for explicit goals only after the plan has been found with a sequence of tasks, a failure is considered enough proof to try other orderings, not other unifications with the same sequence of tasks.
-You need to be extra careful with unordered tasks for some problems that rely on unification until we make the jump to the next version.

 ## ToDo's
-- Parser/Compiler features
 - Debugger (why is the planner not returning this plan?)
+- Extensions documentation
 - More tests